ThreatLockerIvan/ZTW24/PwnToOwn/WriteUp/Zero_Writeup.md

 ![Source code of the smartermail page](../../Assets/PwnToOwn/4629_source_page.png)

-The thing that we saw is that the vat stProductBuild is 6919 and that stProductVersion is 100.0.6919.
+The thing that we saw is that the var stProductBuild is 6919 and that stProductVersion is 100.0.6919.
 This

 ## Exploitation Phase